SV-ROS/intro_to_ros/README.md

 ### Navigate

-Doing this will load the map created prevoiusly and allow you to click on the map in RVIZ and have your robot navigate to that location.
+This will load the map created prevoiusly and allow you to click on the map in RVIZ and have your robot navigate to that location.
+Close your previous roslaunch tasks mentioned above then:

 On the Raspberry Pi run: